-Reading, writing, arithmetic, and aerobics: Evaluating the new 'R' in academic performanceFebruary 28th, 2013 in Pediatrics /
+Reading, writing, arithmetic, and aerobics: Evaluating the new 'R' in academic performanceFebruary 28, 2013 in Medicine & Health / Pediatrics

 Although the long-term consequences of childhood obesity are well documented, some school districts have reduced physical education classes to devote more time to the 3 Rs in education—reading, writing, and arithmetic.
 However, there is new evidence that leaving out an important fourth R—aerobics—could actually be counterproductive for increasing test scores.
 A new study scheduled for publication in The Journal of Pediatrics studied the associations between aerobic fitness, body mass index (BMI), and passing scores on standardized math and reading tests.